matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `password_config`

+Use this setting to enable password-based logins.

+This setting has the following sub-options:
 * `enabled`: Defaults to true.
 * `localdb_enabled`: Set to false to disable authentication against the local password database.
-This is ignored if `enabled` is false, and is only useful if you have other password_providers.
+This is ignored if `enabled` is false, and is only useful if you have other `password_providers`.
 Defaults to true.
 * `pepper`: Set the value here to a secret random string for extra security. # Uncomment and change to a secret random string for extra security.
    DO NOT CHANGE THIS AFTER INITIAL SETUP!
 * `policy`: Define and enforce a password policy, such as minimum lengths for passwords, etc.